top of page

 Ivy covered tree trunks are also a good area to try.

-In winter, the Ivy and Holly understory in deciduous woodland can be a good place to find overwintering Epaulet and Forestier's Ladybirds.
+In winter, the Ivy and Holly understory in deciduous woodland can be a good place to find overwintering Arboreal and Forestier's Ladybirds.

 Ivy Ladybird can be beaten from sunny Ivy patches on tree trunks and fences.